 - Page Loading Speed via Chrome: Google may also use Chrome user data to get a better handle on a page’s loading time as this takes into account server speed, CDN usage, and other non HTML-related site speed signals.

 - Image Optimization: Images on-page send search engines important relevancy signals through their file name, alt text, title, description, and caption.

 - Recency of Content Updates: Google Caffeine update favors recently updated content, especially for time-sensitive searches.
 Highlighting this factor’s importance, Google shows the date of a page’s last update for certain pages:

 - Magnitude of Content Updates: The significance of edits and changes is also a freshness factor.
 Adding or removing entire sections is a more significant update than switching around the order of a few words.

 - Historical Updates Page Updates: How often has the page been updated over time?
 Daily, weekly, every 5-years?
-Frequency of page updates also play a role in freshness.
+The frequency of page updates also plays a role in freshness.

 - Keyword Prominence: Having a keyword appear in the first 100-words of a page’s content appears to be a significant relevancy signal in website architecture.

 - Keyword in H2, H3 Tags: Having your keyword appear as a subheading in H2 or H3 format may be another weak relevancy signal.
 Moz’s panel agrees:

 - Keyword Word Order: An exact match of a searcher’s keyword in a page’s content will generally rank better than the same keyword phrase in a different order.
 For example: consider a search for: “cat shaving techniques”.
 A page optimized for the phrase “cat shaving techniques” will rank better than a page optimized for “techniques for shaving a cat”.
 This is a good illustration of why keyword research is really, really important.

 - Outbound Link Quality: Many SEOs think that linking out to authority sites helps send trust signals to Google.